xiangjunn/tp/docs/UserGuide.md

 1. **COMMAND**

 Command is the word that you need to specify when you need SoConnect to perform some actions for you!
-Else, SoConnect does not know how she can help you!
+Else, SoConnect does not know how it can help you!

 For example, specifying `cedit` in the command above will tell SoConnect that you want to edit a contact.